willnwhite/Edit/README.md

 # FTFY
 Fixed That For You: report msitakes to webmasters in three clicks.
-Click on the ftfy.safariextz file to download FTFY.
-Open the downloaded file to install it in your Safari web browser.
+Click on ftfy.safariextz, then "Raw", to download.
+Open the downloaded file to install FTFY into your Safari web browser.